foundriesio/docs/source/reference-manual/testing/lmp-testplan.rst

 **Optional** means that the tests may be performed if time allows.
 If optional test results are missing, release can be announced.

-Testing must focus on the mandatory features of the FoundriesFactory image:
+Testing focuses on the mandatory features of each FoundriesFactory release:

  * Linux microPlatform
  * Base OS running with OSTree based root filesystem